IT2810/it2810-webutvikling-h18-prosjekt-3-07/README.md

 #### Unit tests
 We created simple unit tests of a number of functions that took some simple input like a number or a string, and generated a simple output, like a number or a string.
 We tried to do unit tests with more of our code, but most of our code used other libraries like AsyncStorage, which we found difficult to test.

+#### User testing
+To test the functionality on both Android and iOS the following criteria were met:

+1. On the HomeScreen, check the time and check that you receive the right welcome message:
+00:00-04:59 -  "Maybe time to get some sleep?"
+05:00-11:59 - "Good morning..."
+12:00-18:59 - "Good afternoon..."
+19:00-23:59 - "Good evening..."

+2. Go to "TODOs".
+Check that the feedback you receive on the top of the screen is correct.
+The first time you use the app, you should get a message saying "Maybe you should add some taks...".
+Otherwise, delete all current tasks.

+3. Try adding three new tasks and watch the number of unfinished tasks increase in the message.

+4. Check one taks (finished) and delete another task.
+Now it is supposed to say you have 1 taks left.

+5. Try adding one more task.
+Now your supposed to get a message saying you have 2 tasks left.
+Go back to the home screen clicking the arrow on the navigation bar.

+6. Navigate to "TODOs" one more time.
+Check that you still have the same finished and unfinished tasks you had before.

+7. Close the app, and repeat step 6.

+8. Go back to the home screen, and click on "Pedometer".
+Remember or write down the number of steps you have walked (see the message on the first line on top of the screen).
+Because of known errors (see Expo Pedometer API) you might have to close the app, and revisit the Pedometer screen.

+9. If you have walked less than 10 000 steps, check that the number of steps you have left is:
+10 000 - steps walked today.
+If you have walked 10 000 steps or more, you should get a congratulation message.

+10. Check that the pedometer progress bar shows the correct percentage of 10 000 steps.

+11. Try to walk, and see the number of steps go up.
+At the same time, the number of steps left should go down the same amount.
+You would have to keep the phone close to you body for it to update correctly.

 ### Resources
 A overview of the resources we used (which haven't been linked to already in the documentation)